The

 to his youngest son,

-property was predominately on the south side of
+farm property was predominately on the south side of

 Dixon Road but it also included the land on the

-north side extending to the Raisin River.
+north side extending to the River Raisin.

 Sometime around 1930,